MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-hub-site.md

 - SPO160
 - MET150
 ms.assetid: 92bea781-15d8-4bda-805c-e441e2191ff3
-description: "In this article, you'll learn how to convert a site into a hub site in the SharePoint admin center."
+description: "In this article, you'll learn how to register a site as a hub site in the SharePoint admin center."
 ---

 # Create a hub site in SharePoint